Trade Show Exhibit Display:

 • How will you transport your exhibit to each show?
 Will you require a company that specializes in trade show freight services or will you be shipping and storing the exhibit yourself?

-• How much is allocated in your trade show budget to ensure you can meet your company's exhibiting requirements?
-Your exhibit, banner stands, lighting and accessories can range from a few thousand dollars to more than $50,000+ for a top-end customized display.
+• How much is allocated in your trade show budget for your display needs to ensure you can meet your exhibiting requirements?
+Exhibits can range from a few thousand dollars to more than $50,000+ for a top-end customized display.

 Whether you decide to have a custom exhibit produced, or adapt a used or rental unit, the type of trade show display you need will be based on the nature of shows you attend and what you want to accomplish at each one.